May 11, 2025 UPDATE

 Thank you for your understanding and patience as we continue to transition from an organization that organizes and hosts food waste collections, to one which primarily supports and promotes the efforts of others.

-*Check Compost NOW’s Facebook page for daily posts regarding updates and drop-off locations.
+*Check Compost NOW’s Facebook page or our Instagram for regular posts regarding updates and drop-off locations.
 We will try to mention other drop off sites that we are aware of happening throughout the city, as we believe it is important to offer decentralized locations in order to reduce “food waste miles.”